yajra/laravel-datatables-docs/quick-starter.md

 ---

 <a name="step-1"></a>
-## Step 1: Installing Laravel ## Step 1: Installing Laravel & DataTables DataTables
+## Step 1: Installing Laravel & DataTables

 ### Quick Installation